bwestrich/tdd-spock/README.md

    (reason: more readable, and enforces correct operator use such as use of comparison (vs. assignment) in 'then').
 * For very simple tests, use 'expect' syntax (see `mcwest.UseExpectForSimpleSpec`).

-##Keep when block as short as possible
+##Keep the when block as short as possible
 * This makes it easy to understand what you are testing.
 * Ideally, only ONE line.